Designing Powerful Dashboards

 Training and developing your people in general, or the skills in a particular part of the business

 So, what do you do if you don’t have a precise metric available?
 I’ve found that Green/Yellow/Red works fine as long as (a) there is a clear owner of the area that is being tracked, and (b) there is discussion about the status.
-The benefit of having an actual metric is that good data leaves little open to interpretation. (“Data ends discussions.”)
-If you’re not working with good data, but instead using something like a color scheme, then you’ll have to make sure you spend time understanding and interpreting what’s going on.
+The benefit of having an actual metric is that good data leaves little open to interpretation.
+“Data ends discussions.”
+If you’re not working with good data, but instead using something like a color scheme, then you’ll have to spend the time to understand and interpret what’s going on.